Let Oomnitza be your single source of truth!

 To save time when you create workflows, set your subdomain as a global variable:

-- From the menu, click Settings.
+- From the menu, go to Configuration>General.

 - Click Global Settings.